Kaundinya I: Modern theories

-Newly discovered DNA evidence, suggest there is some truth to the Khmer creation mythology.
-DNA sample taken from a protohistoric individual from the Wat Komnou cemetery at the Angkor Borei site in Cambodia contains substantial level of South Asian admixture (ca. 40–50%).
+Newly discovered DNA evidence, through DNA sample taken from a protohistoric individual from the Wat Komnou cemetery at the Angkor Borei site in Cambodia, contains evidence of substantial level of South Asian admixture (ca. 40–50%).
 Radiocarbon dating result on the human bone (95% confidence interval is 78–234 calCE) indicate that this individual lived during the early period of Funan.

-The history of maritime links along with the inscriptions analysis corresponding to the region can provide insights into the origins of Kaundinya in India.
-The origin of the name Kaundinya, which is not usually a common first name in India but a gotra (i.e. derived from ancestors by the Brahmins and gurus by other classes) of a group of Brahmins who lived on the eastern coastline of India especially along the Odisha-Andhra-Tamil coastline.
-Hence this corresponds to the ancient Kalinga region (now modern Odisha) considering the early Indian mariners were trading from this region as evident from their ancient maritime history around 3rd century BC and the port of Palur (near Ganjam) which was referred to by Ptolemy as a prominent international port during the 2nd century CE.
-The links with Kalinga are also noted from the copper plate land grants given by the rulers of Kalinga to Kaundinya Brahmins who lived in the Mahendragiri region of Ganjam with the most notable one being the Ragolu inscription copper plate grant issued by the ruler Nandaprabhanjanavarman of the Pitrbhakta dynasty, the Shaivite customs mentioned in the Chinese work History of the Southern Dynasties during the reign of Kaundinya's descendant Jayavarman Kaundinya with regards to Mount Mo-tan in Funan, bearing affinity with the early Saivism and its relation to Mahendragiri mountain which was the prevalent religion during the reign of different dynasties of Kalinga and the diplomatic relations between Funan and the Murunda dynasty of northern Kalinga during 3rd cen CE, when King Dhamadamadhara (Dharmatamadharasya) of Murunda received envoy Su-Wu representing King Fan Chan of Funan (225-250 CE).
+The origin of the name Kaundinya of a group of Brahmins has been suggested to be connected to the ancient region of Kalinga (now modern Odisha) based on the fact the early Indian mariners were trading from this region since around 3rd century BC.
+The copper plate land grants given by the rulers of Kalinga to Kaundinya Brahmins who lived in the Mahendragiri region of Ganjam have also been discovered, with the most notable one being the Ragolu inscription copper plate grant issued by the ruler Nandaprabhanjanavarman of the Pitrbhakta dynasty.
+Diplomatic relations between Funan and the Murunda dynasty of northern Kalinga existed during 3rd century CE, when King Dhamadamadhara (Dharmatamadharasya) of Murunda received envoy Su-Wu representing King Fan Chan of Funan (225–250 CE).

-As per other legends, he was the son of king Adityavamsa “Intapah” who was banished from Indraprastha, located about 20 miles south of Delhi, India.